eugenesiow/LLM-Insights/dataengineering/cc/README.md

 These files are part of the Common Crawl dataset and contain extracted plain text from web content.
 WET files only contain the body text of web pages, extracted from the HTML and excluding any HTML code, images, or other media.
 This makes them useful for text analysis and natural language processing (NLP) tasks.

 WET files are ideal for applications where only the text of web pages is needed, such as linguistic analysis, content categorisation, and other text–focused activities.

+### CC Index

+Each common crawl collection has a corresponding set of indexes, these are in the "ZipNum" CDX format (the same format that is used by the Wayback Machine at the Internet Archive).
+These indexes are sharded into 300 files, starting from `0` to `299` (e.g `cdx-00299.gz`).

+Check out the [CC Indexes](CC_INDEX.md) section to find out more on using them.

 ## Collections